Information for animal owners seeking veterinary services

-Veterinarians are taking additional measures during this time to provide services safely.
 Veterinarians may use telemedicine to consult with clients and to manage both triage and non-urgent cases, including prescribing medication if needed.
-Again, trust your veterinarian’s judgment on the services they can provide during the current public health emergency.
+Trust your veterinarian’s judgment on the services they can safely provide at this time.

-If your veterinarian needs to close temporarily due to illness, staffing shortages or other circumstances, information for clients on how to access veterinary care and medical record information may be available on a phone message, signage on the door, website, or electronic notice.
+Your veterinarian may need to close temporarily due to illness, staffing shortages or other circumstances.
+Information on how to access veterinary care and medical record information may be available to clients on a phone message, signage on the door, website, or electronic notice.
 These provisions are required through the veterinarian-client-patient relationship.

 If you need veterinary services but you do not have a regular veterinarian

 If you do not have a veterinarian, please visit the College’s Find a Veterinarian search tool, found on the College’s website.
-You can search for a veterinarian in your area who offers the services you seek.
-Information on the veterinarian’s licence status and history and contact information is also available.
-You will need to contact the veterinary facility to determine what services are being offered during this time of public health emergency.
+You will need to contact the veterinary facility to determine what services are being offered at this time.

-Veterinarians are taking additional measures during this time to provide services safely.
-Your veterinarian may be making use of telemedicine to consult with clients; completing patient triage outside of the clinic or hospital; and postponing some procedures.
-Again, trust your veterinarian’s judgment on the services they can provide during the current public health emergency.
+Veterinarians are committed to providing services safely.
+Your veterinarian may be limiting public access to the clinic building; making use of telemedicine to consult with clients; completing patient triage outside of the clinic or hospital; and postponing some procedures.
+Public health measures are intended to minimize exposure to COVID-19; trust your veterinarian’s judgment on the services they can safely provide.

 If you are concerned a veterinarian is not engaging in public health measures to prevent the spread of COVID-19

 The current spread of COVID-19 is as a result of human to human transmission.
-However, there have been reports to indicate that COVID-19 is also being transmitted from humans to animals, with recent media reports indicating dogs, a tiger and cats have been infected.
-According to the World Organisation for Animal Health, there is no evidence that pets play a role in transmitting the disease to humans.
-Although data is still limited, to date, there have been no reports of livestock being infected or sick with COVID-19 virus anywhere.
+There have been reports to indicate that COVID-19 is also being transmitted from humans to animals.
+However, there is no evidence that pets and livestock play a role in transmitting COVID-19 to humans..

 If you have been diagnosed with COVID-19 and have a pet or other animal: